dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/azure-keyvault.md

 Query Parameter | Description
 --------- | -----------
-`metadata.version_id` | version for the given secret key `metadata.maxresults` | (For bulk requests only) number of secrets to return after which the request will be truncated.
+`metadata.version_id` | Version for the given secret key.
+`metadata.maxresults` | (For bulk requests only) Number of secrets to return, after which the request will be truncated.

 ## Example